corporatemanny/FBI-Hate-Crime-Analysis/README.md

 Rossie Jimenez, Emanuel Diaz-Berrios and Steven Carrasquillo-Merly

 ## Scope of Research:
-The scope of research involves a comprehensive analysis of hate crime data, with a specific focus on changes in hate crime categories before and after 9/11, using statistical methods to discern meaningful patterns and trends.
+The scope of research involves a comprehensive analysis of hate crime data, with a specific focus on changes in hate crime categories before and after 9/11, and using statistical methods to discern meaningful patterns and trends.

 ## Dependencies
 1. Pandas